amaaniqbal/pr-integration/README.md

 ## Usage

-* Go the the list of custom fields.
+- Go the the list of custom fields.
-* Find the *Risk assessment* custom field.
+- Find the *Contribution* custom field.
-* Click the *more* menu, and then select *Associate to Screens*.
+- Click the *more* menu, and then select *Associate to Screens*.
-* Check the screens you want to use the field on, and then click *Update*.
+- Check the screens you want to use the field on, and then click *Update*.

 ## Documentation

-The app consists of one custom field defined in the `manifest.yml` file.
+- The app consists of one custom field defined in the `manifest.yml` file.
-The custom field's view is implemented by the `renderFieldView` function defined in `/src/index.jsx`.
+- The custom field's view is implemented by the `renderFieldView` function defined in `/src/index.jsx`.
-The custom field�s editing experience is implemented by the `renderFieldEdit` function defined in `/src/index.jsx`.
+- The custom field's editing experience is implemented by the `renderFieldEdit` function defined in `/src/index.jsx`.

 ## Contributions

-Contributions to Forge Risk Assessment Custom Field are welcome!
+Contributions to PR Integration App are welcome!
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for details.

 ## License

-Copyright (c) 2020 Atlassian and others.
 Apache 2.0 licensed, see [LICENSE](./LICENSE) file.